PonomarevDA/cyphal_lua_ardupilot/README.md

 ## 4. KNOWN ISSUES

-- `Insufficent memory loading`.
+**1. `Insufficent memory loading`**

 Try to disable some feature as it is recommended on [the ardupilot forum](https://discuss.ardupilot.org/t/lua-script-pre-arm-error/86834).

 For example, `LOG_FILE_BUFSIZE = 8` can help.

+**2. Why Cyphal paramters are float?**

+[Docs](https://ardupilot.org/copter/docs/common-scripting-parameters.html) says `all scripting defined parameters are of type FLOAT, ie floating point numbers`.